hjbolus/Mathematical-Logic-Through-Python/README.md

 `       └─┬─ p`

 ## Semantics
-Given any set of constant names, the function `all_models()` returns (a generator yielding) all possible combinations of assignments of True and False to them.
+Given any set of constant names, the function `all_models()` returns (a generator yielding) all possible truth-value assignments.

 `In [1]: list(all_models(('p', 'q')))`

 `Out [1]: [{'q': False, 'p': False}, {'q': False, 'p': True}, {'q': True, 'p': False}, {'q': True, 'p': True}]`

-By evaluating a given formula over all models, functions implemented in the file semantics.py can perform tasks like determining if a given formula is a contradiction, tautology, or satisfiable; or determine if an inference rule is sound.
+By evaluating a given formula over all models, functions implemented in the file `semantics.py` can perform tasks like determining if a given formula is a contradiction, tautology, or satisfiable; or determine if an inference rule is sound.
 The function `print_truth_table()` prints a truth table for any formula.

 `In [2]: formula = Formula.parse('~(q&p)')`